 |This marker in northern Red River County indicates that Sam Houston first stepped on Texas soil at the old ferry crossing site of Jonesboro.

-|The beautifully restored Red River County courthouse in
+|The beautifully restored Red River County courthouse in Clarksville houses

 Republic of Texas and early statehood documents.

 |The First American Settlement in Texas...